rifaterdemsahin/aif/README.md

-# aif
+# aif .  building skynet (:
-Adaptive Intelligence Framework ( Open Source Project ) publication dateMar 6, 2018  publication descriptionErdem Sahin
+Adaptive Intelligence Framework ( Open Source Project ) publication date :Mar 6, 2018

 publication descriptionAdaptive Intelligence Framework focuses on creating an artificial intelligence framework where applications can adapt to changing metadata and the new functions that are updated.